If you feel confused about your gender, you're not alone. Like adults, teenagers can experience a range of feelings about being male or female.

 Your parents may be much more supportive than you expect.
 Schools and colleges sometimes have counsellors that young people can speak to in confidence.

-If you don’t feel that you can talk to someone you know, there are several charities that provide support to young people.
+If you don't feel able to talk to someone you know, there are several charities that provide support to young people.

 Mermaids is a support group specifically for children and young people who are trying to cope with gender identity issues.
-You can call the Mermaids telephone helpline on 020 8123 4819 (open Mon-Sat, 3-7pm) for advice, information and help.
+You can call the Mermaids telephone helpline on 020 8123 4819 (open Monday to Saturday, 3-7pm) for advice, information and help.

 There are also real stories on the Mermaids website about issues such as coming out.